truxnell/pre-commit/README.md

 # Pre-commit hooks

-This is a WIP repository for a few plannet pre-commit hooks.
+This is a WIP repository for a few planned pre-commit hooks.
 These are aimed to make life easier with using k8s in a gitops fashion.

 ## Planned